I don’t like big upping myself nor am I the type to brag about myself, and that has hurt me

-I’m not the type to brag about myself and that has hurt me.
-I rarely post my successes online because, uh, who likes to see someone doing better than them?
-I also have crazy anxiety so I was raised to be hyper-successful which I did without any issues but that has kept me from growing my brand.
+Rarely do I post my successes online because, uh, who likes to see someone doing better than them?
+I also have crazy anxiety, so I was raised to be hyper-successful which I did without any issues, but that has kept me from growing my brand.

-At the time, I had two different personal startups and a hustle through VIPKID.
+At the time, I had two different personal startups and hustled through VIPKID.
 I knew that I wasn’t going to be super successful with VIPKID, mainly because I was pregnant and was going to have a newborn.
 I needed to sleep and try to get better.
 My first startup was a data entry business where I would track my clients’ information.

-When the holidays came around, Janelle gave us branding tips and I tried some out.
-The members of HHS really helped because I got my first TWO full paid orders from them for ear warmers.
+When the holidays came around, Janelle gave us branding tips, and I tried some out.
+The members of HHS helped because I got my first TWO full paid orders from them for ear warmers.
 I felt…..so HAPPY.
 I knew that I could do it and that Bravehearted Crochet would grow and continue to thrive.

 The past few months I’ve fallen off keeping up with the group which has kept me from reaching my potential.
 Seeing the continued successes from others and Janelle has helped me start working again towards growing my brand and I know that the Hustling Hotties Society is a family that wants me to continue to grow and develop.

 You can find me on Facebook at Bravehearted Crochet, Instagram at BraveheartedCrochet or email me at firstname.lastname@example.org.